jiho/discus/doc/User Guide.markdown

 * **n**: sample size
 * **mean**: bearing of the mean vector, in degrees, from the North, clockwise; this is NA for uncorrected track because all points are not in the same cardinal reference so it is meaningless to compute a mean bearing.
 * **resample.lag**: for positions, the resampling period as specified by `psub`
-* **variance**: angular variance, in radians
+* **variance**: angular variance, in radians.
+When the data is not resampled when computing statistics (i.e. `resample.lag` is NA), this is the angular variance of the data and is equal to 1 - `R` (see below for `R`).
+When `resample.lag` is not NA, let say 5, the statistics are computed for samples starting at 1, 2, 3, 4, and 5 seconds.
+The variance is then the angular variance of the mean vectors computed for each resample.
+The equivalent to the case when the data is not resampled can be easily recomputed as 1 - `R`.
-* **R**: Rayleigh number; this number characterizes the directionality of the sample: the closed it is to one, the more directional the sample
+* **R**: Rayleigh number; this number characterizes the directionality of the sample: the closer it is to one, the more directional the sample
 * **p.value**: *p*-value of the Rayleigh test which compares the observed Rayleigh R to what would be obtained by chance with the same sample size; when the *p*-value is < 0.05, the sample is significantly directional
 * **kind**: whether these are position or direction statistics